 1. 5 Ingredient Butter Vanilla Holiday Cookies are super easy to make.
 Butter, sugar, egg, flour, vanilla and just 20 minutes…that’s all you’ll need!
 Their taste reminds me of the butter vanilla cookies you can find in almost every European market during the Christmas season.

-2. Speculoos, also known as Speculaas or Dutch Windmill Cookies, are a holiday cookie that is traditionally made for the Feast of St. Nicholas (Dec.
+2. Speculoos, also known as Speculaas or Dutch Windmill Cookies, is a holiday cookie that is traditionally made for the Feast of St. Nicholas (Dec.
 6th) in the Netherlands and Belgium.

 4. Bulgarian Honey Cookies Medenki Recipe – these soft, spiced cookies, dipped in chocolate will make the perfect sweet treat this holiday season.